dshak1/csnexus/README.md

 Inspiration

-The app was inspired by attending SFU Surge's pre-hack resume workshop, where Ariel Tyson, Martin Wong, and Mahim Chaudhary helped reconstruct resumes.
-This experience highlighted the value of campus resources and the challenge of discovering them when information is scattered across different mediums.
+The app was inspired by attending SFU Surge's pre-hack resume workshop, where the value of on campus events became apparent when I got the chance to sit with my upperclassmen and reconstruct my resume from scratch, receiving feedback from people with experience, knowledge and a desire to share it.
+I the CS community at SFU can greatly benefit from staying up to date with all of the best campus events.

 Core Features